johnpeart/johnpeart.github.io/_blogpost/2023-05-01-eurovision-first-listens.md

   semifinal-runningorder: 15
   final-runningorder: 13
   lyric: |
-    There’s no tomorrow when I grab a pint tightly like a \
+    There’s no tomorrow when I grab a pint tightly like a cha cha cha
-    Cha cha cha
   commentary: |
     *Käärijä* is clearly the kid whose parents allowed him to smash guitars up in their garage to let out his teen angst.